 But I decided to get a bunch of trials of the razor subscription services having been bombarded by advertisements (good targeting marketing departments!).

-Here’s my review of the best shaving razor subscriptions.
+Here’s my review of the best shaving razor clubs.

 Cornerstone razor review